bnwzc/LinuxAssignment3/README.md

 ```
 mkdir .ssh
 ```
-2. Then create your new ssh key pair, run this command in your terminal.
+2. Then create the ssh key pair, run this command in your terminal.
 ```
 ssh-keygen -t ed25519 -f .ssh/do-key -C "your-email-address"
 ```